Force a World Save on Your Valheim Server

-Manually save your Valheim world to protect against data loss and crashes.
+Manually save your Valheim world to protect against data loss, plus how to configure auto-save intervals.

 Valheim auto-saves every 30 minutes by default.
-You can force a save at any time to protect recent progress.
+You can force a save at any time to protect recent progress before maintenance, mod changes, or shutdowns.

 Connect as admin